Before You Enroll

 Students must have at least one clinical preceptor when they enroll in the College.
 Since there are certain NARM skills that require evaluation from 2 different clinical preceptors, students will ultimately need to secure at least 2 clinical preceptors in order to complete the clinical portions of the program.
 However, it is only required that they have a contract with one clinical preceptor in order to initially enroll in the program.

-Since NCM is currently preparing to offer academics online, we are no longer requiring that students have a contract with an academic preceptor in order to enroll.
-Preceptors currently can teach both academic and clinical portions of the program but starting in January 2021, all academics will be taught through our distance learning program by professors provided by NCM.
+Since NCM now offers academics online, we are no longer requiring that students have a contract with an academic preceptor in order to enroll.
+All academics will be taught through our distance learning program by professors provided by NCM (with the exception of one BSM course).

 Each program has distinctive application forms, prerequisites and requirements, see following links: